dell/helm-charts/MAINTAINER_GUIDE.md

 If a candidate is approved, a Maintainer contacts the candidate to invite them to open a pull request that adds the contributor to the MAINTAINERS file.
 The candidate becomes a Maintainer once the pull request is merged.

-### Maintainer Policies
+## Maintainer Policies

 * Lead by example
-*   Follow the [Code of Conduct](CODE_OF_CONDUCT.md) and the guidelines in the [Contributing](CONTRIBUTING.md) guide
+* Follow the [Code of Conduct](CODE_OF_CONDUCT.md) and the guidelines in the [Contributing](CONTRIBUTING.md) guide.
-*   Promote a friendly and collaborative environment within our community
+* Promote a friendly and collaborative environment within our community.
-*   Be actively engaged in discussions, answering questions, updating defects, and reviewing pull requests
+* Be actively engaged in discussions, answering questions, updating defects, and reviewing pull requests.
 * Criticize code, not people.
 Ideally, tell the contributor a better way to do what they need.
 * Clearly mark optional suggestions as such.
-Best practice, start your comment with *At your option: …*
+Best practice, start your comment with *At your option: …*.

-### Project Decision Making
+## Project Decision Making

 All project decisions should contribute to successfully executing on the project roadmap.
 Project milestones are established for each release.